Exactlywb/HashTable/README.md

 ### Inference

-_The CRC32_ and _the Murmur2A_ show the best results, thus we will optimize our code with _the CRC32 hash_, because optimization of _the Murmur2A_ doesn't look so easy.
+_The CRC32_ and _the Murmur2A_ show the best results, however, the optimization of _the Murmur2A_ doesn't look so easy, thus we will optimize our code with _the CRC32 hash_.

 ## The optimization of the hash table